gwalkey/SQL-Agent-Repo/README.md

 # SQL-Agent-Repo
-A Centrailzed Reporting Database for SQL Server Agent Alerts
+A Centralized Reporting Database for SQL Server Agent Alerts

 The default functionality for the SQL Agent is to only Send an Email upon the firing of an Agent Alert